cloud8421/ada/README.md

 ## Interaction modes

-Ada can be controlled by command line UI.
+Ada can be controlled by a command line UI and an HTTP API.

 TODO on how to use